 Benefit 1: Feeling better about myself

-For me, the best benefit was stopping the pain that I felt after masturbating.
+For me, one of the best NoFap gains was stopping the pain that I felt after masturbating.

 I would hate myself.

 So much wasted time, struggle, guilt, wasted energy, shame.